syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Syntax-Editor-Events.md

 Me.editControl1.ShowBookmarkTooltip = True

 Private Sub editControl1_UpdateBookmarkToolTip(ByVal sender As Object, ByVal e As Syncfusion.Windows.Forms.Edit.UpdateBookmarkTooltipEventArgs)

    ' Set the bookmark tooltip text.

    e.Text = " Introduction to Essential Edit "

 End Sub

 {% endhighlight %}

+{% endtabs %}

 ![](Edit-Control-Events_images/Edit-Control-Events_img2.jpeg)

 ## UpdateContextToolTip Event

 This event is discussed in the Context Tooltip topic.

 ## User Margin Events

 This section discusses the below given user margin events.

 ### DrawUserMarginText Event

 This event is discussed in the User Margin topic.

 ### PaintUserMargin Event

 This event occurs when the user margin has to be painted.
+UserMargin in EditControl can be enabled or disabled by using the `ShowUserMargin` property.
+Its default value is false, to show the user margin turn on its value to true.

 The event handler receives an argument of type PaintEventArgs.
 The following PaintEventArgs members provide information, specific to this event.

 <table>
 <tr>